 Our Children's Department is a very pleasant place.
 It has large windows with lovely views of the river, and there are comfy places to sit and read.
 Be sure to check it out with your kids next time you visit the Library.

-Programs are offered throughout the year.
-Most are tailored to specific age groups and grade-levels, but many are drop-in programs where all ages are welcome.
+Many varied programs and events are offered throughout the year.
+Some are tailored to specific age groups and grade-levels, while some are programs that all ages will enjoy.
 Parents are expected to attend activities with children in the youngest age groups.

 Programs for Teens